State of M&A Data Rooms — Q1 2026 Read the report →

 10) NVentures (NVIDIA) — "Strategic CVC with compute gravity"

-Why they matter: NVIDIA's venture arm has been one of 2025's most active corporate investors, backing frontier startups including Reflection AI; participation often comes with unique ecosystem & GPU access.
+Why they matter: NVIDIA's venture arm has been one of the most active corporate investors in AI, backing frontier startups including Reflection AI; participation often comes with unique ecosystem and GPU access.
 (Crunchbase News)

 Work with them if: You're building model, tools, or infra where NVIDIA's platform, partners, or GTM can materially accelerate you.